-Switch Setting Node Address Use the network configuration stored in the flash.
-The default network configuration values are: • IP address = 192.168.1.250 000 • Subnet mask = 255.255.255.0 (Default setting) • IP gateway = 0.0.0.0 After completing the hardware installation, see Chapter 3.
-Configuring the Network Information on Page 23 to set the network address using the web interface or PortVision DX.
+Switch Setting Node Address

+Use the network configuration stored in the flash.
+The default network configuration values are:

+• IP address = 192.168.1.250

+000 • Subnet mask = 255.255.255.0

+(Default setting) • IP gateway = 0.0.0.0

+After completing the hardware installation, see Chapter 3.
+Configuring the Network Information on Page 39 to set the network address using the web interface or PortVision DX.

 This is the last three digits in the IP address.
 This uses the first three numbers from the configured static address, which defaults to 192.168.1.xxx.

-001-254 Note: If software is used to change the IP address to another range before setting the rotary switches, the IOLM uses that IP address range.
-For example, if the IOLM is set to 10.0.0.250 and the first rotary switch is set to 2, the IP address would be 10.0.0.200.
+Note: If software is used to change the IP address to another range between the rotary switches, the IOLM uses that IP address range.
+For each the IOLM is set to 10.0.0.250 and the first rotary switch is set to address would be 10.0.0.200.

 255-887 Reserved.

 888 Reset to factory defaults.
 If the IOLM is set to 888 and the IP address is changed using other methods, the IP address is returned to the default IP address if the IOLM is rebooted or power cycled.
-889-997 Use the network configuration values stored in the flash (reserved).
-998 Setting the rotary switches to 998 configures the IOLM to use DHCP addressing.
+Use the network configuration values stored in the flash (reserved).

+889-997

-Switch Setting Node Address 999 Use the default IP address.
+Switch Setting Node Address 998 Setting the rotary switches to 998 configures the IOLM to use DHCP addressing.
+999 Use the default IP address.
 If the IOLM is set to 999 and the IP address is changed using other methods, the IP address is returned to the default IP address if the IOLM is rebooted or power cycled.